 description = "Compares the content differences of two .conf files\n\nThis command ignores textual differences (like order, spacing, and comments) and\nfocuses strictly on comparing stanzas, keys, and values.
 Note that spaces within\nany given value, will be compared.
 Multi-line fields are compared in a more traditional\n'diff' output so that long saved searches and macros can be compared more easily.\n"

 help = 'Compare settings differences between two .conf files ignoring spacing and sort order'

 '''

 maturity = 'stable'

 '''

 '''

-register_args(parser)

-This function in passed the
+run(args)

 '''

 Compare two configuration files.

 ksconf.commands.filter module